michelpmcdonald/go-peat/README.md

 ## Tech details

+Internally gopeat runs three goroutines:

+* Controller:responsible for starting the data loader, starting the timed data writer, and responding to Api control messages like Quit(), Pause()
+Resume().

-Internally gopeat runs two goroutines, a buffered read-ahead data stream fetcher and a sender that invokes a client's callback with the client's data at the appropriate replay time.
+* Data Loader: a buffered read-ahead data stream fetcher that loads the source playback data

+* Data Timer: provides the timestamped data at the proper replay time accounting for the sim rate

 The callback model seemed to offer the most flexibility without exposing channels and WaitGroups(Avoid concurrency in your API - [Go Best Practices](https://talks.golang.org/2013/bestpractices.slide#25)
 )